ALexeyP0708/js_argv_patterns/README.md

 Processes command lines and provides parameter objects for further script execution.

 Warning : component at the stage of refactoring while maintaining functionality.

+## Requirements:

+Your browser or nodeJS must be able to support ES6 modules and ES6/ES2015 standart.

+## Docummentstion
+[Documentation](https://alexeyp0708.github.io/js_argv_patterns/) generated via jsdoc for the Page section.
 The documentation may not be accurate.
-Translated from Russian through google translate, so it may be difficult to understand the documentation.
+Translated from Russian via google translator, so it may be difficult to understand the text

 ## Install

-.
 ## Used

 This component is an ES6 module.